fmalina/revisions-blocl/activism/theoriginoffinancialcrises.md

 of asset price movements are predictable.

-The only fly in the ointment of this grand story is, as noted, that the data just doesn’t fit the theory.
-We don’t find normally-distributed markets; we do find huge market discontinuities and, let’s be honest, a static stable equilibrium has never once been observed anywhere in financial markets.
+The only fly in the ointment of this grand story is, as noted, that the data just doesn't fit the theory.
+We don't find normally-distributed markets; we do find huge market discontinuities and, let’s be honest, a static stable equilibrium has never once been observed anywhere in financial markets.